hemanthkumargr/docs/thirdPartyModules/commercial/Pricelist-Quick-Start.md

 Follow the steps below to add the PriceList module to your project.
+You can checkout the DemoSite-Pricelist project from github that has all theses modifications.

 ##Changes in `pom.xml` files
 ###In you project POM Declare the the BLC snapshot repository